ghxdghxd/hexoblog/source/_posts/bioinformatic.md

 ---
 # the story

-I should tell you one story which I experience.
+I should tell you one story which I experienced.

 ## What is Bioinfomatics